ToxicDonkeyButts/fifth-equilux/Equipment/Transportation.md

 An animal pulling a carriage, cart, chariot, sled, or wagon can move weight up to five times its base carrying capacity, including the weight of the vehicle.
 If multiple animals pull the same vehicle, they can add their carrying capacity together.

-Mounts other than those listed here are available in fantasy gaming worlds, but they are rare and not normally available for purchase.
+Mounts other than those listed here are available, but they are rare and not normally available for purchase.
 These include flying mounts (pegasi, griffons, hippogriffs, and similar animals) and even aquatic mounts (giant sea horses, for example).
 Acquiring such a mount often means securing an egg and raising the creature yourself, making a bargain with a powerful entity, or negotiating with the mount itself.

 ***Barding***.
 Barding is armor designed to protect an animal's head, neck, chest, and body.
 Any type of armor shown on the Armor table can be purchased as barding.
 The cost is four times the equivalent armor made for humanoids, and it weighs twice as much.